liferay/liferay-docs/develop/tutorials/articles/03-portlets/packaging-a-jsf-application.markdown

         </security-constraint>
     </web-app>

-$$$

 ## Utilizing OSGi Services [](id=utilizing-osgi-services)

 Both approaches can use custom-built OSGi services, since both result in the deployment of a WAB (a true OSGi module).
-Also, both approaches can be used take advantage of OSGi Declarative Services via the `@Reference` annotation:
+Also, both approaches can be used to take advantage of OSGi Declarative Services via the `@Reference` annotation:

 	private UserLocalService userLocalService;